 The Issuer is subject to a financial incentive in respect of the efficiency of its capital expenditure programme.
 The financial incentive is based on whether the Issuer has incurred any demonstrably inefficient and/or wasteful capital expenditure and is carried out following the criteria set out in a regulatory policy statement which is to be produced by the CAA.
-Any penalty shall be calculated using the principles set out in a regulatory policy statement published in December 2020 (CAP 2011, Appendix D) and will be applied in the next price control period.
+Any penalty shall be calculated using the principles set out in a regulatory policy statement and will be applied in the next price control period.

-From 1 January 2021, the Issuer is subject to a financial incentive in respect of the quality of its engagement on its capital expenditure programme, to be assessed against the criteria set out in the Licence.
+Since 1 January 2021, the Issuer has been subject to a financial incentive in respect of the quality of its engagement on its capital expenditure programme, to be assessed against the criteria set out in the Licence.
 The Issuer is potentially liable to a penalty in respect of the quality of its engagement on its capital expenditure.
-The process that the CAA will use to assess the Issuer's performance against the engagement incentive and the level of penalty (if any) is to be set out in a guidance document published by the CAA in December 2020 (CAP 2011, Appendix E).
-The CAA has appointed an Independent Reviewer to help assess the Issuer's performance with respect to these new engagement and efficiency incentives.
-The Issuer has agreed with the CAA that these assessments will begin from July 2021, to allow time for the process to bed-in as well as to reestablish normal business processes following the disruption caused to the Issuer and its customers by Covid-19.
+The process that the CAA will use to assess the Issuer's performance against the engagement incentive and the level of penalty (if any) is set out in a guidance document published by the CAA.
+The CAA has appointed an Independent Reviewer to help assess the Issuer's performance with respect to these engagement and efficiency incentives.
+The Independent Reviewer has completed its assessment for the Reference Period 3 ("RP3") and provided advice to the CAA.
+In light of this, the CAA set out in CAP2394 that it does not propose to impose any penalty on the Issuer for its RP3 performance (during 2020-2022) under its incentive.